sebastian-ahmed/stock_tools/README.md

 - Provides additional output formats of the sales summary including JSON serialized output and HTML
 - Includes a report of holdings optionally with current stock prices and resulting valuation and gain per holding (by connecting directly to the Yahoo Finance web API)

+NOTE: Dividend re-investment plans (DRIPs) are assumed to be modelled as regular stock purchase transactions.
+Regular dividend payments (1099-DIV) are orthogonal to stock sale reporting and are not considered as part of `stock_tools`

 # Contents
 - [Overview](#overview)
 - [Contents](#contents)